summii/summii.github.io/blog/_posts/2020-03-29-convolutional-neural-network-part-1.md

 A **CNN** is a neural network.
 An algorithm used to recognize patterns in data.
 Neural network in general are composed os a collection of neurons that are organized in layers, each with their own learnable weights and biases.

-### What does each layer of network do?
+# What does each layer of network do?

-Let's walk through each layer in the network:

 **Input layer**: The input layer represents the input image into `CNN`.
 The input layer has channels, corresponding to RGB.